wvirany/Numerical_Optimization/README.md

 > Welcome to our project on numerical optimization methods.
-The full research paper and python notebook are available as well.
+The full research paper and python notebook can be viewed here.